christina-chang-tw/PyOctal/README.md

 # PyOctal

 PyOctal is a Python package equipped with sweep tests, analysis tools, and interfaces with equipments that are used primarily for optical chip testing.
+This package supports visa communications with a varitey of instruments.

 <!-- toc -->
 - [More About PyOctal](#more-about-pyoctal)